 - The Ephraim Historical Foundation includes a wide variety of exhibits, historical buildings and tour options.

-- On our Trolly tour we learned that one of the most popular things to do in door County was go to a fish boil and that the best place to do that is at a restaurant in Ephraim called The Old Post Office.
+- On our Trolly tour, we learned that one of the most popular things to do in door County is attending a fish boil and that the best place to do that is at a restaurant in Ephraim called The Old Post Office.
 I made a reservation for the next day and we went!
 While it wasn't the most amazing culinary experience, it was a really fun experience that we recommend to anyone visiting Door County for the first time.
 Locally caught fish and vegetables are cooked over an open fire while dinner guests gather around to watch.
 At the end of the boil, the cook tosses in a kerosene "bomb" that shoots flames 15 feet (or more!) in the air and causes the foam that has collected on the top of the pot to boil over leaving just the fish and vegetables behind.

 - Wilson's is one of the most popular ice cream parlors in Door County - and there are a lot!
 Every time we drove by, there was a crowd of people outside waiting for their chance to go in and order ice cream.
-Wilson's is also a restaurant with an outdoor patio and we ate lunch their twice.
+Wilson's is also a restaurant with an outdoor patio and we ate lunch there twice.
 If you visit, there's rarely a wait for a lunch table but always a wait for ice cream.
 Our recommendation is to go for lunch and then order ice cream for dessert.

 Like the other towns and villages of Door County, Fish Creek is home to shops, restaurants, beaches, and coastline.
 Fish Creek is also adjacent to Peninsula State Park, and its main entrance is in the village.